Painting a floor is a great way to beautify and protect it. But can you paint a shower floor?

 - Allow the tiles to dry.

-Cover the edge of the tiles to prevent the paint from getting underneath the tiles.
-Also, cover the corners and the lines between the tiles using painter’s tape.
-This is to prevent brush strokes or paint splatters between the tiles.
+Cover the edge of the tiles to prevent the paint from getting underneath them.
+Also, cover the corners and the lines between the tiles using a tape.
+This is to prevent brush strokes or splatters between the tiles.

 3. Sand The Floor